 Comprehensive Evaluation The Comprehensive evaluation is a growth-oriented, teacher/evaluator collaborative process that requires teachers to be evaluated on the eight (8) state criteria.
 A teacher must complete a Comprehensive evaluation once every six (6) years.
-Subsequent years they will be evaluated on a Focused evaluation, unless they have received a Basic or Unsatisfactory rating on their final comprehensive summative evaluation.
-Then they shall continue using the Comprehensive evaluation for the following year.
-All teachers during their provisional status must be on the Comprehensive evaluation.
+During subsequent years, teachers will be evaluated on a Focused evaluation unless a comprehensive is requested by administration or the teacher.

 Self-Evaluation Each regular faculty member shall provide a self-evaluation.
 It shall address, among other items, the faculty member's fulfillment of professional responsibilities as referenced in Section 18.2.3 and an assessment of his or her own performance.
 The faculty member will share the self-evaluation with the Faculty Evaluation Committee and the first-level manager or designee.
 The self-evaluation will become part of the evaluation report.